felixniemeyer/dance/readme.md

 That makes midi files a good source of ground truth.

 For generating ground truth from midi data, you will need
+- to install FluidSynth on your system,
-- lakh-midi-dataset-clean, the songs in midi format
+- lakh-midi-dataset-clean, the songs in midi format, and
 - some soundfonts in a `./soundfonts` directory

 ## from 4 to the floor tracks